GuillemMiralles/Field-Wizard/README.md

 5. **FormationsOptimization.ipynb:** The notebook orchestrates a symphony of data analysis and modeling to predict losing team formations in football matches.
 Armed with a dataset brimming with match, team, and player information, it ventures into the realm of machine learning to foresee the formations of the unfortunate teams.

-For detailed explanations and results, please refer to the respective notebooks linked below.

 ## 3. Methodology 📙

-The project employs a diverse set of techniques and tools, including data preprocessing, exploratory data analysis, eature engineering, machine learning modeling and deep learning.
+The project employs a diverse set of techniques and tools, including data preprocessing, exploratory data analysis, feature engineering, machine learning modeling and deep learning.
 These techniques collectively form the foundation for gaining insights and building predictive models in the domain of professional football.

 ## 4. Results and Findings 🔮